 - Plan for breaks if you know you're going to be doing an activity that may cause pain.
 Rest lets your body reset and restore so you can keep going strong.

-Bonus Tip: Sign up for more tips and savings.
+Bonus Tip: Go here for savings.